Vitorcastanhos/practical-project-3/README.md

 # Customization

-You can change the colores using the --hue option.
+You can change the colors using the --hue option.

 # :memo: License